Stellac2021/Stock_Analysis/README.md

  ![](Resources/VBA_Challenge_2017.png)
  ![](Resources/VBA_Challenge_2018.png)

 :point_right: Above is the comparison of program run time comparison between original script and refactored script.
-As shown in the images, the run time has decreased a lot after code refactoring.
+As shown in the images, the run time is more than 10 times faster after code refactoring.

+The main refactored area was the loop section.
+    '4)Loop through the tickers

+     For i = 0 To 11
+        ticker = tickers(i)
+        totalVolume = 0

+         '5) loop through rows in the data Worksheets("2018").Activate
+          For j = 2 To RowCount
+            '5a) Get total volume for current ticker If Cells(j, 1).Value = ticker Then

+                totalVolume = totalVolume + Cells(j, 8).Value
+           End If
+            '5b) get starting price for current ticker If Cells(j - 1, 1).Value <> ticker And Cells(j, 1).Value = ticker Then
+               startingPrice = Cells(j, 6).Value
+             End If
+            '5c) get ending price for current ticker If Cells(j + 1, 1).Value <> ticker And Cells(j, 1).Value = ticker Then
+               endingPrice = Cells(j, 6).Value
+           End If

 ## Summary